mluis7/xml2xpath/README.md

   XML/HTML Common Options
     -a   Show absolute Xpaths.
 Use -g too to add details. -s is used to filter but absolute paths are shown.
     -g   Print xmllint command for debugging or clarity.
+Implies -a.
     -r   Print repeated xpaths when -a is used.
 For debugging only.
     -s   Start printing XPath at an absolute or relative xpath, e.g.: /shiporder/shipto ,//shipto Must contain namespace prefix if needed.
 Examples: //defaultns:entry, //xs:element